Zimmja/Makers-challenge-Bank/README.md

 1. Download the contents of this repo to a local repository
 2. Check node and npm are installed with `node -v` and `npm -v` ; if not, install
 3. If you want to test with Jest, install Jest with `npm install jest` and run `jest` in the console from the root directory (/Bank)
-4. To use in Node:
+4. To use in Node, go to the root directory (/Bank) in the console and type as follows:
    - Open Node.js with `node`
    - Require the account.js file: `const Account = require("./account.js")`
    - Create a new account: `const myAccount = new Account`